Misiorny/sportradar_next/README.md

 Room for improvement:

-- Data should be taken by app not created by download file .json from   [Sportradar](https://developer.sportradar.com/)
+- Step 1 and 2 - data should be taken by app not created by download file .json from   [Sportradar](https://developer.sportradar.com/).
+- Step 3 data fetched partly from  [Sportradar](https://developer.sportradar.com/).
 - As completely non-artistic soul UX/UI should be correct.